Property Management AI Glossary: Plain Definitions for Operators

 Resident operations terms

-• Delinquency rate - the share of rent owed that is past due.
+Delinquency Rate is the share of rent owed that is past due — the core metric collections automation is built to reduce.

 Buyer's guide terms